 As you can see, filters include tempo, genre, era, mood, lyrics and length which users can customize to their liking.
-At least some of this information should be accounted for in Spotify’s metadata for songs.
 We have also provided for more specific genre-searching rather than the vague categories Spotify currently provides.

 Although Alex is specifically looking for study music, we believe the primary issue Alex represents is the ability to search for music for specific situations that fall outside of primary listening preferences.
 Alternatively, a user could sign up for Spotify but not know where to begin listening.
 Either way, the primary issue lies in the fact that Spotify’s initial search options are limited.

 We believe that if Alex saw these options, he could easily identify that his search might be for the more specific genre of “dubstep” which would include the fast-paced instrumental music he is seeking.
 Or he might be interested in searching for the tempo/BPM of music.
 He might choose both “party” mood and “no lyrics”.

 All of these options should provide Alex with better search results.
 That way, no matter how he decides to use the advanced search, he will receive suggestions better suited for his needs.

 Pain Point #2— Sees playlist section with only 3 results

 Alex’s second pain point lies in the list of results he is given.
 Here we have provided a wireframe of how search results could be better laid out:

 As you can see, while Alex can still search for songs, artists, or albums, he will also be able to see preselected playlists.We believe that with more detail about the music he is searching for, Spotify’s A.I. can output better results for its users.